elusivecodes/fQuery/README.md

     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.
     - `type` is a string of either "*ease-in*", "*ease-out*", "*ease-in-out*" or "*linear*" indicating the type of animation to run, and will default to "*ease-in-out*".
     - `infinite` is a boolean indicating whether the animation should continue forever, and will default to *false*.
+    - `useGpu` is a boolean indicating whether the animation should use GPU acceleration (CSS transform) and will default to *true*.

 This method returns a *Promise*, that will resolve after the animation has completed.